ekiesow/BeerMe/README.md

 ```
 npx react-native-start
 ```
-Then open a new terminal inside the room of the BeerMe project folder and run
+Then open a new terminal inside the root of the BeerMe project folder and run
 ```
 npx react-native run-android
 ```